 Admittedly that would still not be sufficient reasons for today´s aircraft designers to fully jump on a new solution.
 But how about designers being able to design a component that:

-This is what hybrid moulding with VICTREX AE 250 composites and VICTREX PEEK polymers can offer in applications ranging from clips and clamps to brackets and assemblies for aircraft interiors, engines, fuel systems, and beyond.
+This is what hybrid molding with VICTREX AE 250 composites and VICTREX PEEK polymers can offer in applications ranging from clips and clamps to brackets and assemblies for aircraft interiors, engines, fuel systems, and beyond.

 Designing to full potentials

 Challenging the status quo can result in finding a better alternative to metals or thermosets and allow designs reach their potential.
-The various performance and processing benefits that hybrid moulding provides for the entire value chain are explained in a video.
+The various performance and processing benefits that hybrid molding provides for the entire value chain are explained in a video.